Classes with a picture icon have images on the class detail page

 Saturday 8:30 am - 11:30 am SOLD OUT

-2057 Intermediate Magic Tricks with Wires and Pins
+2057 Intermediate Magic Tricks with Wires, Pins, and Frames

 Every lace shawl knitter talks about the â€śmagicâ€ť of blocking.

 Turning a puddle of finished lace knitting into a striking shawl takes more than just the waving of a magic wand.
 It also takes tools and attention to detail.